heliohm/active/README.md

 The Active framework can be used together with normal threads running in parallel.

-The framework is inspired by the QP/C framework from Quantum Leaps - read more about the active object pattern and why you should use it in embedded programming here: https://www.state-machine.com/active-object
+The framework is inspired by the [QP/C framework](https://www.state-machine.com/qpc/) from Quantum Leaps - read more about the active object pattern and why you should use it in embedded programming here: https://www.state-machine.com/active-object

+The key difference between QP/C and Active (beyond QP/C being a great production ready commercial framework), is that QP/C Active objects are a state machine themselves; the state machine receives the dispatch function and calls into the separate state handling functions of an Active object.

+Active decouples this and lets the aplication instead call into a state machine (such as Zephyr's State Machine Framework) to allow for more flexible uses of Active objects.

 ## Maintenance